 We’ve helped a variety of businesses make the switch to DAM software and improve asset management, team organization, and brand consistency in digital projects.
 There are dozens of case studies on our website, but here are a few worth reading:

-Enterprise swimwear brand, Finis, uses Brandfolder to collaborate with retailers and distributors and expand global sales.
-Brandfolder enables Finis founders, Jill and Becca, to organize product information like spec sheets, product imagery, and sales collateral in one platform, keep track of asset versions and make sure everybody has the most up-to-date collateral, and get brand content into the right hands.
+Enterprise swimwear brand, Finis, uses Brandfolder to collaborate with retailers/distributors and expand global sales.
+Brandfolder enables Finis founders, Jill and Becca, to organize product information (like spec sheets, product imagery, and sales collateral) in one platform, keep track of asset versions and ensure everybody has the most up-to-date collateral, and get brand content into the right hands.
 Read more here.

-The Denver Zoo switched to Brandfolder to improve how they manage and use brand assets and to keep all 10 teams (400+) employees on the same page.
-After experiencing challenges with messy storage drives, clunky sharing, and bogged down designers, The Denver Zoo was able to use Brandfolder to store all of their brand assets in one place, get files to all of their teams, and collaborate on digital projects with ease.
+The Denver Zoo switched to Brandfolder to improve how they manage and use brand assets, and keep all 10 teams (400+ employees) on the same page.
+After experiencing challenges with messy storage drives, clunky sharing, and bogged-down designers, The Denver Zoo was able to use Brandfolder to store all of its brand assets in one place, get files to all of its teams, and collaborate on digital projects with ease.
 Now, their teams can find approved creative collateral when they need it (without asking designers to supply it), and content doesn’t get buried and overlooked.
 Read more here.

-Global sports apparel brand Under Armor made the move to DAM software to aid team collaboration and improve consistency across all marketing and PR campaigns.
+Global sports apparel brand, Under Armor, moved to DAM software to aid team collaboration and improve consistency across marketing and PR campaigns.
 With Brandfolder, designers, marketers, retailers, and other collaborators can work off the same versions of files, comment with teammates on projects, set rules for asset usage, and track asset analytics.
-They can also prepare and share content externally; in this case, Under Armour leveraged Brandfolder’s sharing to create a "press portal" and distribute on-brand, approved product images with 35 media partners, creating a consistent brand experience for all end-users.
+They can also prepare and share content externally; in this case, Under Armour leveraged Brandfolder to create a “press portal” and distribute approved product images with 35 media partners, creating a consistent brand experience for all end-users.
 Read more here.

-Nonprofit organization, Water for People, uses Brandfolder to connect their partners from different parts of the world and automate repetitive tasks to save teams over a dozen hours of work weekly.
+Nonprofit organization, Water for People, uses Brandfolder to connect partners from different parts of the world, automate repetitive tasks, and save teams over a dozen hours of work weekly.
 They can store and organize all assets in one system, share approved assets with anybody they need, repurpose collateral for new projects, and monitor how teams use assets.
 They don’t have to rely on a creative team to supply content; they can strategically use the assets they already have.
 Plus, with all of their free time, they can focus their attention on more important tasks.
 Read more here.

-First we’ll help you map out a structure to organize digital assets in Brandfolder, and provide tips to audit your current library and clean out old files before starting migration.
+First, we’ll map out a structure to organize digital assets in Brandfolder, then provide tips to audit your current library and clean out old files before starting the migration.

-Then we’ll prepare to move assets over; Brandfolder automatically organizes assets and adds metadata and tags during upload, so our team will set up those automation rules during this step.
+After, we’ll prepare to move assets to the DAM; Brandfolder automatically organizes files, adds metadata, and auto tags assets during upload, so our team will set up those automation rules during this step.

-Next we move priority assets to Brandfolder (and set a schedule to move the rest of your assets to Brandfolder in manageable batches).
+Next, we migrate priority assets to Brandfolder (and set a schedule to move the rest of your assets to Brandfolder in manageable batches).

-Last, we’ll help you set up integrations, add users, and provide resources to onboard other team members and facilitate organization-wide adoption.
+Last, we’ll help set up integrations and add users, and we provide resources to train team members and facilitate organization-wide adoption.

-We have customizable onboarding and support packages, too, so you can decide how hands-on you want our team to be through this process; we can take the lead with each step or provide help only when you need us.
-We’re always available to answer questions, troubleshoot issues, or make adjustments to your DAM set-up — just reach out to us and we’ll find a solution.
+We have customizable onboarding and support packages, too, so you can decide how hands-on you want our team to be through this process; we can take the lead with each step or offer guidance when you need us.
+We’re always available to answer questions, troubleshoot issues, or make adjustments to your DAM setup — just reach out to us and we’ll find a solution.

 Want to see why so many reviewers vote Brandfolder as the best DAM?
 Book a free demo and consultation to talk about how Brandfolder can work for your business and receive a personalized walk-through of our DAM software.

-While our Brandfolder solution is one of the best DAM software for businesses small and large, there are other digital asset management tools available.
-Let’s talk about some of the other most popular DAM software solutions.
+While our Brandfolder solution is one of the best DAM software across the board, there are other digital asset management providers that also score well on review sites.
+Let’s talk about some of the other most popular DAM software solutions:

 Bynder was the first DAM software delivered as SaaS and, like Brandfolder, it was designed without a folder hierarchy for better ease of use.
+Bynder often goes toe-to-toe with Brandfolder because we offer comparable features, but Bynder lacks in the customer support department, and reviewers say that the software isn’t the easiest to learn or use.
 The platform aims to spread its offering outside a focus on DAM and to include Creative Project Management, Branding Automation, and Web to Print.

 Widen Collective is a relationship-based software company that prides itself on its customer service and support.
-Their DAM+PIM software does more than just organize digital content, it assists with managing the content lifecycle from creation to distribution.
+Their DAM+PIM software appeals mostly to eCommerce, retail, manufacturing, and CPG brands because it lets you organize digital content and product information in one central location.
+It also has advanced features to manage the content lifecycle from creation to distribution.

 Here are the answers to some commonly asked questions about DAMs.